 In what has become an annual tradition, my friend Sarai and I take a girls’ trip, just the two of us.
 We take a week and pick somewhere super fun where we can chill, have epic adventures, and bring our particular brand of silliness to other parts of the world.
-This spring we spent a week in Argentina, and kicked it off our trip with a visit to the majestic Iguazu Falls.
+In perhaps our most epic to date, we spent a week in Argentina, and kicked off our trip with a visit to the majestic Iguazu Falls.

 An Iguazu Falls trip wasn’t on my radar at all until I started doing research for this trip, which is INSANE because they’re the largest waterfall system in the world.
 Parts of the falls are in both Argentina and Brazil, though Argentina has the lion’s share.
 They’re epic enough that when Eleanor Roosevelt saw them, she exclaimed, “Poor Niagara!”
 They’re definitely worth a day of your trip if you can afford to get over there, but really I don’t see how you’d spend more than a day in the falls and in Puerto Iguazu.